 Where did my anxiety come from in the first place?

 There are a few common factors across people who experience high anxiety.
 Some people are born with a genetic predisposition to experiencing higher levels of anxiety.
-Growing up, you saw your parents worry a lot, and through this you developed some “learned behavior” about how to keep things under control.
-You could have also had some painful events happen in your life that have left an emotional scar that remains unhealed.
-Or, you’re like many other young people out there who are feeling pressure from comparison on social media.
-There are a million and one reasons to feel anxious these days.
+Growing up, you may have also seen your parents worry a lot, and you learned that this was how to keep bad things from happening.
+You could have also experienced painful events in life that led you to feel chronically anxious, fearful, and even panicked.

 Regardless of what is causing your anxiety, people who have anxiety feel tightly wound, tense, and are constantly worrying.
 You toss and turn at night with worrisome thoughts about all of the bad things that could happen.
 It’s like a bad movie that keeps playing in your mind.
 Feeling this way can make life really hard.
 You appear to be just like your peers or coworkers on the outside; but on the inside, you’re suffering.
 Anxiety is a silent battle that can be overwhelming and isolating.